mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 The following sections explore key similarities and disctinctions in the application of principles shared by both design based research and formative interventions using CHAT.

+PERHAPS THESE SECTIONS CAN GO - BE COMPRESSED OR SOMETHING
  Namely:

 - iterative and responsive design process